jmhofer/xplane-udp/README.md

 # xplane-udp

-Experiments with a UDP client for X-Plane.
+Experiments with a UDP client for [X-Plane](http://www.x-plane.com), an awesome flight simulator.

 # Purpose

 The purpose of this project is to provide a Scala library with a good API to access X-Plane easily via UDP.

-This enables you to read a lot of "data refs" from X-Plane, and also to remote control it.
+This enables you to read a lot of "data refs" from X-Plane, thus enabling you to track your flights, and also to remote control the simulation.

 # Status